The Assembly, 2017. photo by Kent Meister

 The Assembly chooses work in seasons that take anywhere from three to five years to complete.
 This season includes:

-IN THE CASTLE (a new musical written by Ben Beckley and Nate Weida)
+IN CORPO (a new musical written by Ben Beckley and Nate Weida, currently in progress)

 SEAGULLMACHINE (premiered spring 2018 at La MaMa's Ellen Stewart Theater)